c0x0o/klist/README.md

 ## intro

 This project is inspired by list implemented in Linux Kernel.
 If you are familiar with Linux Kernel, you will not meet any barrier when using it.
 I rewrite the code with c99 standard to remove all hardware and system details, making it suitable for general C application.
-And I also add some useful interface such as 'concat', 'push', 'pop', 'shift', 'unshift', i love JavaScipt :P
+And I also add some useful interfaces such as 'concat', 'push', 'pop', 'shift', 'unshift', i love JavaScript :P

 See these links if you still have doubts:
 1. [Linked Lists](https://kernelnewbies.org/FAQ/LinkedLists)